 If you’ve stumbled here while searching the internet for the BEST chocolate chip cookie recipe, this recipe is a little different from the sea of gooey, underbaked cookies on Pinterest.
 Crispy chocolate chip cookies are my love language.
 I’m proud to say that after baking a few thousand cookies on a self-imposed mission, I’ve created the perfect bakery style cookie that is crispy and loaded with texture, but not dry or cakey.

 Cookies are kind of a big deal in our house.
-In fact, I’d be hard pressed to come up with a variety we don’t enjoy including Carmelitas, Coconut Pecan cookies, and Pecan Pralines.
+In fact, I’d be hard pressed to come up with a variety we don’t enjoy including Hot Chocolate Cookies, Coconut Pecan cookies, and Pecan Pralines.
 But I always come back to this classic.
-It’s hard to beat a warm chocolate chip cookie fresh from the oven.

 These Chocolate Chip Pecan cookies are loaded with flavorful texture.
 The crunchy nuts and melty chocolate chips work in blissful harmony.
 Every necessary component of a good cookie is present- buttery rich flavor, with crispy edges and a soft center.
 The evil genius of cookies that sucks you in and leaves you craving more.